• Skip to primary navigation

 For instance, a doctor or midwife may pull too hard on a baby as it comes out of the birth canal, which can cause damage to the head.
 If the baby is stuck in the birth canal, this pulling may also result in asphyxiation.

-Birth instruments may be misused or with too much force and cause traumatic injury to the head and brain resulting in brain damage.
-Forceps applied to an infant’s head can cause damage, as can the use of a vacuum extractor.
+Birth instruments may be misused or used with too much force and cause traumatic injury to the head and brain, resulting in brain damage.
+Forceps applied to an infant’s head can cause damage, as can using a vacuum extractor.

 Any complications or difficulties during long labor can lead to brain damage in the infant.
 Doctors can typically prevent this by performing a Cesarean section.
 If they delay the procedure, brain damage may result.